School-of-Code-HQ/pt_week-2/README.md

 1. Get confident with our coding environment: using Git, GitHub and VS Code.
 2. Build and host our first website using HTML and CSS.
-3. Confidently pair programme, including reviewing each other's code and giving feedback.
+3. Confidently pair program, including reviewing each other's code and giving feedback.
 4. Learn how to think carefully about user and client needs.

 #### Mindset: